 This was the real Jesus.
 And meeting Him was life-changing.
 I felt as though I’d been fighting and fighting (like Jacob in Genesis 32).
 But finally He’d won.
 And it was His grace that had overwhelmed me.

 The next day I started eating.
 In one sense it was as simple as that.
 But in another, it is anything but a smooth road.
 You don’t just bounce back from nearly killing yourself.
 Just like Jacob, I’m going to have to walk with a limp.

 My digestive system has been irreversibly damaged which has lead to many other physical complications.
 I’ve been off work with it for a couple of years now and my daily bathroom routine is… well, you don’t want to know!

 If you’re reading this and you’re currently on the downward slide, don’t just think, ‘It’s no big deal, I’ll put the weight on later.’
 In all likelihood you are doing life-long, irreversible damage.
 I’m not trying to scare you.
 It’s just a fact.

-I’m not a professional but I think the Lord has taught me some things about these issues that could help others.
-I’d be happy to chat to you over email or perhaps to interact with you on the blog.
 It’s my prayer that this website will be one way that the Lord takes the stupid mistakes I’ve made and turns them to good.
 That’s the kind of thing He loves to do!